Remove adhesive residue: NSF-certified & solvent-free [2026]

 Does it attack plastic?

-Comparison: Solvent-free vs. Solvent-based
+Comparison: Solvent-Free vs. Solvent-Based

-| Characteristic | HATOCH® Solvent-Free | Conventional solvent-based |
+| Property | HATOCH® Solvent-Free | Conventional Solvent-Based |

 |---|---|---|